DEFRA/ffc-development-guide/guides/demo-service.md

 The demo service is built around the premise of claiming financial aid in the event property subsides into a mine shaft.
 This is an entirely fictional scenario and no Defra service providing this capabililty exists.

-The demo service is made up of six microservices, five Node.js and one .NET Core.
-There is also a respository that supports local development across all six microservices.
+The demo service is made up of seven microservices, five Node.js and one .NET Core.
+There is also a respository that supports local development across all seven microservices.

 ### Web service